interaction-dynamics/learn-plateform/src/app/docs/code-craftsmanship/git-strategy/page.md

 ## Trunk-based development, git flow, or something else?

-There are a lot of different strategies to manage your git repository.
+There are a lot of different strategies when you should merge your branches on the main branch.
 The most popular are [trunk-based development](https://trunkbaseddevelopment.com/), [git flow](https://nvie.com/posts/a-successful-git-branching-model/), and [github flow](https://guides.github.com/introduction/flow/).
 They all have pros and cons.
 You should choose the one that fits your needs.

-Trunk-based development is a good strategy for small teams.
+**Trunk-based development** is a good strategy for small teams.
 It is very simple to understand and to use.
 It is also a good strategy for open-source projects since it is very easy to contribute to a project using this strategy.

-Git flow is a good strategy for large teams.
+**Git flow** is a good strategy for large teams.
 It is more complex to understand and to use.
 It is also a good strategy for open-source projects since it is very easy to contribute to a project using this strategy.
 It takes more time to have your code merged on the main branch but it is safer so it matches perfectly the larger organizations.

 ## Mono-repository